nodeschool/organizers/README.md

 _This step is important for discoverability!_

-Once your chapter is up and running, make a pull request to the [NodeSchool website](https://github.com/nodeschool/nodeschool.github.io/) Chapters page to add a chapter JSON file to the /chapters directory.
-When your request is accepted, your chapter will get auto-added to http://nodeschool.io/chapters.html -- your file should look like this:
+Once your chapter is up and running, make a pull request to the [NodeSchool website](https://github.com/nodeschool/nodeschool.github.io/) to add a chapter JSON file to the /chapters directory.
+When your request is accepted, your chapter will get auto-added to http://nodeschool.io/chapters.html

+The chapter JSON file should look something like this:

 ```json
 {